 Core concepts

-Project / Repository / Workspace / Agent / Owner / Org — the six concepts.
+Owner / User / Org / Repository / Project / Workspace / Agent / Scene / Harness — the eight concepts.

-niuniu organizes everything around six core concepts.
-Once you understand these six, the whole product makes sense.
+Niuniu organizes everything around eight core concepts.
+Once you understand these eight, the whole product makes sense.

 Owner